 - 25.1 The trade provides a valuable service and security for drivers and passengers is of paramount importance.
-There are a number of ways to reduce risks such as prepayment of fares, driver screens, CCTV surveillance systems and radio link schemes. - 25.2 The Hackney Carriage and Private Hire trades are encouraged to build good links with the local police force, including participation in any crime and disorder reduction partnerships. - 25.3 On 16th October 2017 Members agreed to the mandatory requirement for the installation of CCTV in Hackney Carriage and Private Hire vehicles. - 25.4 To date, implementation of CCTV has not proceeded due to difficulties identifying supplier, and Covid-19 pandemic.
-Implementation is currently under review. - 25.5 The implementation of CCTV in licensed vehicles serves multiple purposes which will enable the prevention and detection of crime and promote a safe experience for both licensed drivers and the travelling public. - 25.6 The key objectives are: - The protection of licensed drivers. - The protection of the travelling public. - To ensure that licensed drivers continue to be 'fit and proper' in line with licence conditions. - To enable investigations to be fully supported with evidence in a secure and retrievable form. - 25.6 The CCTV system installed in any vehicle will comply with the Council CCTV

-Technical Specification and will remain locked and only accessible by an approved officer of the Licensing Authority.
+There are a number of ways to reduce risks such as prepayment of fares, driver screens, CCTV surveillance systems and radio link schemes. - 25.2 The Hackney Carriage and Private Hire trades are encouraged to build good links with the local police force, including participation in any crime and disorder reduction partnerships. - 25.3 The Local Authority have made it a requirement that all licensed vehicles are to be installed with a CCTV system that meets the local authorities specifications. - 25.4 The requirement for CCTV in licensed vehicles will be reviewed every five years. - 25.5 The implementation of CCTV in licensed vehicles serves multiple purposes which will enable the prevention and detection of crime and promote a safe experience for both licensed drivers and the travelling public. - 25.6 The key objectives are: - The protection of licensed drivers. - The protection of the travelling public. - To ensure that licensed drivers continue to be 'fit and proper' in line with licence conditions. - To enable investigations to be fully supported with evidence in a secure and retrievable form. - 25.7 The CCTV system installed in any vehicle will comply with the Council CCTV Technical Specification and will remain locked and only accessible by an approved officer of the Licensing Authority.

-- 25.7 The Licensing Authority reserves the right to amend the CCTV specification from time to time as the need arises, having regard to changes in technical standards, case law, national policy or any other circumstances that make it reasonable to amend the current specification. - 25.8 Further guidance on CCTV, the associated operational procedures and the safety of drivers can be found in the Hackney Carriage and Private Hire Handbook.
+- 25.8 The Licensing Authority reserves the right to amend the CCTV specification from time to time as the need arises, having regard to changes in technical standards, case law, national policy or any other circumstances that make it reasonable to amend the current specification. - 25.9 Further guidance on CCTV, the associated operational procedures and the safety of drivers can be found in the Hackney Carriage and Private Hire Handbook.